ugururesin/portfolio/README.md

 Have **10+ years of total experience** in engineering.
 In the first 5 years of my career, I worked on **numerical simulation, finite element analysis, and data analysis**.
-For the last 5+ years, I have been working on **AI/ML, Data-Science, Industry 4.0 and Digital Twins** in Europe's largest Commercial Vehicle company!
+For the last 5+ years, I have been working on **AI/ML, Data-Science and Digital Twins** in Europe's largest Commercial Vehicle company!

 - 🔭 I’m currently working on [FORD OTOSAN](https://www.fordotosan.com.tr/en)
 - 🌱 I’m currently pursuing my PhD